adilahmed31/adilahmed31/README.md

 5. *SCRUBS*: Strongly-consistent Redundancy-based Utilitarian Block Store.
 This is an implementation of a distributed highly-available file system in C++ using a variety of innovative techniques - piggybacking, handshake protocol etc. to achieve strong consistency with high performance.
 See slide.pdf and report.pdf!

-6. *739-p2c*: A file-system based on FUSE we built for a school project.
-Uses multiple modes with different performance guarantees.
+6. *739-p2c*: A file-system built on FUSE that allows a user to pick multiple modes with different performance and consistency guarantees.

 7. *cs537-Discussion-su22*: My detailed discussion notes and code samples I used as a Teaching Assistant for Operating Systems.
 Note that the work builds on contributions by past TAs and isn't entirely my own.